Jun 01, 2022

 Bring Inspiration and Innovation To Every Athlete* In The World.

 *If You Have A Body, You Are An Athlete.

 Google has a list of values that they call 10 Things We Know To Be True (check here):

 Starbucks has somewhat of a mix between Google and Disney and these are coupled with their mission statement.

 “The mission of The Walt Disney Company is to entertain, inform, and inspire people around the globe through the power of unparalleled storytelling, reflecting the iconic brands, creative minds, and innovative technologies that make ours the world’s premier entertainment company."
 Check here.

 Your leadership should be present.
 Leaders should be present and serve as guides for their team members.
 There is always a transition process when people enter a new community, and leaders help to make the process smoother.
 The presence of leaders generally sets a tone for the rest of the company, as they are ideally exemplars of the values the company upholds.

 Another key element of leadership presence is tied to values.
 Your company leaders should set examples of the type of values the company upholds.
 If they don’t do that, people will see right through it as hypocritical, and this will eventually foment doubt and rip at the fabric of the culture.
 With leadership comes responsibility, and part of that responsibility is being an example to the rest of the company.

-Gretel can be a valuable resource for setting up and establishing a strong company culture, discover how joining us.
+Gretel can be a valuable resource for setting up and establishing a strong company culture.
+Discover how by joining us.